bangresrushti763-web/Chatgenius/README.md

 # ChatGenius
-A MERN based ChatGPT replica implemented from scratch using Google Gemini API.
+A MERN based web application implemented from scratch using Google Gemini API.